-A smart microwave, like many Wi-Fi based devices, is a device that can be controlled remotely.
+A smart microwave, like many Wi-Fi-based devices, is a device that can be controlled remotely.
 Usually when connected to a Wi-Fi network or hub which can connect externally.

 Want to control your Smart Microwave with your voice?
 No problem, your Virtual Assistant can control this directly in most cases and if not, a hub should help!

-So, what can a Smart Microwave actually do?
+What does a Smart Microwave actually do?

 Whilst I am yet to see one that plays music in the kitchen, the Wi-Fi connectivity for recipes and voice control should not be looked down on.
-Some of these newer Smart Microwaves offer the ability to sense the moisture of a specific product meaning you can stop it from drying out straight from your Smart Phone.

 Common Features of a Smart Microwave